Sdcrouse/Sdcrouse.github.io/_posts/2018-11-02-the_periodictable_cli_data_gem_a_journey_in_and_of_itself.markdown

 One other thing that I would like to note is that since the elements are as varied as the colors of a rainbow, I decided to let my program reflect that.
 Let's just say I had a little fun using the Colorize gem...

-If you would like to try out the PeriodicTable CLI for yourselves, here is the link to its Git repository: [https://github.com/Sdcrouse/periodic-table-cli-gem](http://)
+If you would like to try out the PeriodicTable CLI for yourselves, here is the link to its [Git repository.](https://github.com/Sdcrouse/periodic-table-cli-gem)

-If you just want to see my program in action, here is the link to my walkthrough video: [https://www.useloom.com/share/a51352ba5ccb4f06b11eceeaf403844c](http://)
+If you just want to see my program in action, here is the link to my [walkthrough video.](https://www.useloom.com/share/a51352ba5ccb4f06b11eceeaf403844c)

 Overall, this has been a difficult yet worthwhile project.
 I hope to be able to expand on it in the near future, perhaps in another Learn project!
 (By the way, if you want to see some more ideas that I have for the PeriodicTable CLI, check out my project's NOTES.md file.
 Fair warning: it's pretty detailed!)
 Thanks a lot for reading this, everyone!